-- The adoption of management measures that clearly identify the shares of the catch and/or effort that should go to all of the different major gear types (longline, purse seine, pole and line, etc.) so that all sources of fishing mortality are managed (ISSF 2011a, 2011b), ensuring that the stocks fluctuate around levels consistent with MSY (or the target reference point, if the RFMO has adopted one). - The adoption of harvest strategies (including reference points, clearly-defined harvest control rules and monitoring mechanisms) that are consistent with the MSC requirements.
-(IO-Skipjack HCR infographic, ISSF 2013a) - Promote the adoption at RFMOs of science-based capacity limits for all fishing gears and modes of fishing. - If a target stock is overfished, support the adoption of a rebuilding plan at RFMO level that is consistent with the MSC rebuilding timeframes. - The fishery should demonstrate (e.g. by human or electronic observer programs) that it is highly unlikely that shark finning takes place in fisheries covered by the RFMO.
+- The adoption of management measures (e.g., reduce effort) that clearly identify the shares of the catch and/or effort that should go to all of the different major gear types (longline, purse seine, pole and line, etc.) so that all sources of fishing mortality are managed (ISSF 2011a, 2011b), ensuring that the stocks fluctuate around levels consistent with MSY (or the target reference point, if the RFMO has adopted one). - The adoption of harvest strategies (including reference points, clearly defined harvest control rules and monitoring mechanisms) that are consistent with the MSC requirements.
+(IO-Skipjack HCR infographic, ISSF 2013a). - Promote the adoption at RFMOs of science-based capacity limits for all fishing gears and modes of fishing. - If a target stock is overfished, support the adoption of a rebuilding plan at the RFMO level that is consistent with the MSC rebuilding timeframes. - The fishery should demonstrate (e.g., by human or electronic observer programs) that it is highly unlikely that shark finning takes place in fisheries covered by the RFMO.
+A public shark-finning policy should be in place.